Puslapio vaizdai

 Men.

 Men.
-The third Part, then is drunk; 'would it were all,
+The third Part then is drunk; would it were all,

 that it might go on Wheels.

 Eno.
-Drink thou, encreafe the Reels.
+Drink thou, encrease the Reels. !

 Men.
 Come.